martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 		(Creature_Strength IS_MORE_THAN 0)
 	)

-### This state depends on
+### &#xf061; This state depends on

 Lists all the states and properties that this state depends on.
 The dependency might or might not be exclusive.

-### States dependent on this
+### &#xf060; States dependent on this

 Lists all states that depend on this state.
 The dependency might or might not be exclusive.

-### Dialog statements
+### &#xf075; Dialog statements

 Dialog statements are in essence the labels on the buttons which the reader clicks to make a decision.
-To create a dialog statement, the author needs to choose a state to which that dialog statement refers to.
+To create a dialog statement, you need to choose a state to which that dialog statement refers to.
 There can be different ways to reach some state in a story.
-Dialog statements can define labels for all states by using the "__ALL" token, or may use a specific state to define the dialog statement for that state.
+Dialog statements can define labels for all states by using the **"__ALL"** token, or may use a specific state to define the dialog statement for that state.

 To create a dialog statement, you must select a state (or "__ALL") from the dropdown menu, and then click on the &#xf055; button.